omicronrex/renex-engine/README.txt

     version 1.5.0
     23 July 2022

-  A modern fork of various GM8 I Wanna Be The Guy fangame engines with hundreds of improvements and new features.
+  A modern fork of various Game Maker 8 I Wanna Be The Guy fangame engines with hundreds of improvements and new features.

   Made by renex with vast contributions from the following people at the time of release: